yssource/rhai/README.md

 ### Minimal builds

+[minimal builds]: #minimal-builds

-In order to compile a _minimal_build - i.e. a build optimized for size - perhaps for `no-std` embedded targets or for compiling to `WASM`, it is essential that the correct linker flags are used in `cargo.toml`:
+In order to compile a _minimal_build - i.e. a build optimized for size - perhaps for `no-std` embedded targets or for compiling to [WASM], it is essential that the correct linker flags are used in `cargo.toml`:

 ```toml
 [profile.release]